halfrost/halfrost/README.md

   <summary>Some other achievements about me~e~e</summary>
   <br>

-* 💖   Be proud of CMU.
+* 💖   Be proud of CMU. 🐾 Proud Carnegie Mellon Tartan.
 My heart is in the work.
 * 🎉   Professional Membership of ACM / IEEE / IEEE-CS / CCF.
 * 🍎   Apple Developer.👨🏻‍💻 & Apple Teacher.🤪